Dororo (2019 TV series): Release

 Kazuhiro Furuhashi directed the series, with Yasuko Kobayashi handling series composition, Satoshi Iwataki handling character designs, and Yoshihiro Ike composing the music.
 Twin Engine produced the series.
 The soundtrack of the series was released on August 14, 2019 in two different editions.
 A guidebook featuring Hiroyuki Asada's art was released in Japan on August 2, 2019.

 The series was licensed by Sentai Filmworks for an English release in March 2021.
 Sentai's deal includes distribution rights for the United States, Canada, United Kingdom, Australia, New Zealand, South Africa, Latin America, Spain, Portugal, the Netherlands, and Nordic and Scandinavian countries.
 The Blu-ray disk of the series was released by Sentai on June 29, 2021.
 Madman Entertainment released it in Australia on October 6, 2021.
+Medialink licensed the series in Southeast Asia and streamed it on Ani-One Asia YouTube channel.